VilleKokkarinen/DB-data-encrypter/README.txt

 #
 # Array of columns to encrypt/decrypt
 #          ¯¯¯¯¯¯¯
-# The program fetches all columns from the database, and then removes all columns,
+# The program fetches column(s) which are defined here and their parent table is defined in table array
-# which are not defined here, or their table is not defined in the TableNames array
+#
 #
-# > Means that only the columns are modified, which are found in the tables from TableNames array,
+# > Means that if you have a column "X" eg. "customer" also in tables you don't want to encrypt, it will not modify them
-# > and the column name matches a value in ColumnNames array.
+#
 #
 #
 # Note that each field requires a comma, if there is another record after it.